Dennis Luckey Obituary (2021) Beatrice Daily Sun

 Dennis Edward Luckey

 Memorial services will be held at 11:00 a.m. on Thursday, December 30, 2021 at the Fox Funeral Home of Beatrice with Chaplain Sharon Schuster officiating.
 View the service online by going to the funeral home's website and clicking on the "Livestream" link provided.
 Military rites will be provided by Bitting-Norman Post #27 of the American Legion of Beatrice.
 There will be no viewing as cremation has taken place.
-A register book will be available from 9:00 a.m. until 8:00 p.m. on Wednesday, December 29, 2021 at Fox Funeral Home.
 Memorials in lieu of flowers are suggested to the Veterans Club of Beatrice. www.foxfuneralhome.net